1105-palanca-mychaila/Snowfall-Program/README.md

 When the player gets it all wrong:
 ![image](https://github.com/CSE-UNR/cs135-pa2/assets/2504089/a9cc42be-e2a0-4d6b-a391-b0596e044e2f)

-## Submission details
+## Submission Details
-To submit your project, you will have to use git on your VirtualBox installation:
+If you are usinng git from the command line, execute the following commands:
 1. After accepting the assignment invitation, copy the clone URL
 2. Type
 ```git clone clone URL```